-One reason is that too many brokers don’t explain the difference between non-discretionary and discretionary accounts when they are dealing with their customers.
+First, too many brokers don’t explain the difference between non-discretionary and discretionary accounts when they are dealing with their customers.

-Another reason is, far too often, brokers treat non-discretionary accounts as if they were discretionary accounts, even though the broker doesn’t have authority from the customer to make trades on a discretionary basis.
+Second, and most often, brokers treat non-discretionary accounts as if they were discretionary accounts, even though the broker doesn’t have authority from the customer to make trades on a discretionary basis.

 A non-discretionary investment means that the broker has to contact you and get your permission before making any trades in your account.
 In a discretionary account, the broker is permitted to exercise their own discretion and make purchases or sales of securities without talking to you and getting your permission.
 Discretionary accounts are usually memorialized in your brokerage firm paperwork.

 In both types of accounts, a broker is required to make recommendations that are appropriate for you, taking into consideration your unique circumstances, goals, and your tolerance for risk.